What’s the big picture here?

 - We will train them in Mutual Invitation Sunday afternoon (more details below)

-- MYC gets another great adult to help with small group who wasn’t planning to fully participate in the conference
+- MYC gets another great adult to help with small group

-- Back Home groups get an additional chaperone who will go home with some new skills that can be put to use in their group!
+- Back Home Groups get an additional chaperone who will go home with some new skills that can be put to use in their group!

 They don’t have to be brand new to youth conference — perhaps there’s a person who’s been coming with your group for years but has never registered for the conference and participated in small group who would make a great fit.